oracle-livelabs/oci/oci-opensearch/conversational-with-rag/conversational-with-rag-demo-stack.md

 You can ask questions like:

 - Tell me about the files that were deleted.
-- Who uploaded file xyz?
+- Who uploaded file patient_3905?
 - Who viewed it?
-- Who deleted file xyz?
+- Who deleted file patient_20926?
 - etc...

 ![App screen with content](../images/image-demo-app2.png)